 - Partners in partnerships and LLC owners of multiple-member LLCs who receive a Schedule K-1 showing their share of partnership income

-- S corporation shareholders receiving a Schedule K-1.
+- S corporation shareholders receiving a Schedule K-1

-How to Complete Form 4868
+How to Fill Out Form 4868

 - Your name and your spouse's name if you're married and filing a joint return